jjacobs123/thrift-it-like-macklemore/README.md

 ### 3.2 • What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software pro- gram, software API)?
 How were these mechanisms or procedures validated?
 The mechanism used to collect the data from the Zalando website is a manually programmed web scraper.
 The web scraper is programmed in a Jupyter Notebook.

 During the programming of the web scraper a combination of *Selenium* and *BeautifulSoup* is used.
 Selenium is used to scrape the different product URLs of the product overview pages as the products on these web pages load when scrolling down the page.
 When web scraping, it is not possible to manually scroll down the pages.
-Selenium allows automating web browers, which was very useful in this case.
+Selenium allows automating web browsers, which was very useful in this case.
 BeautifulSoup, on its turn, is used to scrape the product pages and extract product information from them.

 ### 3.3 • If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?
 The data in this dataset is part of a larger dataset, namely the dataset Zalando maintains their product offerings with.
 As mentioned in section 2.2 and 2.3, the number of product offerings on the website of Zalando (both men’s "Pre-owned" and men’s "Regular") is dynamic.
 Meaning that the total number of instances will change over time, maybe per day or even per hour.
 As a conclusion, a fixed number of instances can never be set.
 For this matter it was chosen to base the sampling strategy on a momentarily observation of the number of instances.
-As the number of instances in this momentarily observation is this very large, it was chosen to see how many instances could be scraped within a reasonable timeframe of 2 hours per instance.
+As the number of instances in this momentarily observation is still very large, it was chosen to see how many instances could be scraped within a reasonable timeframe of 2 hours per instance.

+** Sorting options on Zalando**
 When viewing the Zalando website, there are several different ways in which you can sort the clothing items.
 Sorting can be done based on the highest popularity, the newest products, the lowest or highest price, or based on whether they are in the sale or not.
 The chosen sorting option will determine the sample of the data.

+*Zalando "Pre-owned"*
 For this data collection project, it was chosen to select items based on the newest products first.
 This sorting option is indicated in the URL by "order=activation_date".
 It was decided to work with this sorting option as it is the default option when viewing the product overview page.
 Moreover, as explained in section 2.3, it was chosen to use a sample of all product overview pages available to maintain a feasible scraping time.
 The first 214 pages are used as these will provide data on the newest product items.

+ARGUMENT VERSCHILLENDE FILTERS!!!
+Maar ik kan er wel bij zetten dat de pre-owned gefilterd is op activation date omdat we de meest recente producten wilde hebben en de regular omdat we de populairste wilde hebben om het mogelijk te maken om een vergelijking te maken hier tussen, iets in die zin

+When scraping Zalando Pre-owned Men's the filter "order=activation_date" was used.
+When scraping Zalando Regular Men's the filter "populair" was used.
+In section 3.3 more detail is given on this as it is incorporated in the sampling strategy used for the data collection.

 ### 3.4 • Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?
-People involved in the data collection process were five students from the Master Marketing Analytics - Claudia Berkhof, Sanne van Ettinger, Jurg Jacobs, Demi van de Pol and Rob van der Wielen - of whom none of they were compensated in terms of money.
+People involved in the data collection process were five students from the Master Marketing Analytics of whom none of they were compensated in terms of money.
 However, these students did get compensated with gaining a lot of new knowledge during this project, which they all can use in future projects and jobs.

 ### 3.5 • Over what timeframe was the data collected?
 Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?
 If not, please describe the time- frame in which the data associated with the instances was created.
 The dataset related to the Zalando "Pre-owned" men's clothing section is constructed on March 19th 2022.
 The dataset related to the Zalando "Regular" men's clothing section is constructed on March 22nd 2022.
 **ENSURE THE CORRECT DATES ARE USED!!!**

 ### 3.6 • Were any ethical review processes conducted (e.g., by an institutional review board)?
-If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation.
 When selecting a source to collect web data from, among others, the ethical risks should be evaluated.
 Firstly, it was evaluated whether Zalando prohibits web scraping by observing the robots.txt for Zalando.
 This does not state anything against web scraping.
 Moreover, information on the website and terms and conditions do not mention anything specific about web scraping the website.

 However, Zalando does have a public API and takes part in Open Source Development in which they share their code and processes with the rest of the world as they want technology to benefit as many people as possible (Zalando, 2022-3).
 Based on this it was concluded that Zalando would allow web scraping of their website.
 Moreover, since user data was web scraped or the data collected is not used for commercial purposes, this project was considered to be ethical.